-Following extensive damage to the island of St Barths caused by hurricane Irma, the hotel is now closed and is anticipated to reopen by summer 2018.
+Following extensive damage to the island of St Barths caused by hurricane Irma, the hotel is now closed and is anticipated to reopen by end of 2018.

 Unspoiled beauty, paradise lost, beautiful horizons…Arriving at Le Guanahani, all my senses were put into a state of high alert; dazzled by the brightly coloured cottages, carefully manicured tropical gardens, and the team of staff members who were delightful and helpful in every way, I easily fell in love.